 12. Care benefits that have been demonstrated for the specified group of care recipients and users

-14. The fulfillment of the requirements and specifications for a DiPA including the respective questionnaires
+14. Compliance with the requirements and guidelines for a DiPA, including the relevant questionnaires

 15. Intended user roles